DaisyBrumit/lognorm_v_coda/README.md

 testing space for transformation comparison paper

 ## yerkeTest_transformations.R
-This R script contains basic code for implementing alr, clr, ilr, and our lognorm transformation
+This R script contains basic code for implementing alr, clr, ilr, and Fodor's lognorm transformation

 Running this script with provided data is slow because R loads directly to memory.